stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

-  Having now thoroughly explored the ground floor, Blake ploughed again through the dust of the spectral nave to the front vestibule, where he had seen a door and staircase presumably leading up to the blackened tower and steeple&mdash;objects so long familiar to him at a distance.
+  Having now thoroughly explored the ground floor, Blake ploughed again through the dust of the spectral nave to the front vestibule, where he had seen a door and staircase presumably leading up to the blackened tower and steeple--objects so long familiar to him at a distance.
 The ascent was a choking experience, for dust lay thick, while the spiders had done their worst in this constricted place.
 The staircase was a spiral with high, narrow wooden treads, and now and then Blake passed a clouded window looking dizzily out over the city.
 Though